marxanweb/general/documentation/docs_user.md

 #### Adding features from the IUCN Red List of Threatened Species
 ### Deleting features
 ## Preprocessing features
+Explaing that this used to be done in Marxan but is no longer necessary Once preprocessing has been started it cannot be stopped.
 ## Feature properties window
 ## Showing features on the map
 # Planning grids